 Expand grids

 Grid questions containing multiple-choice questions can be difficult for assistive technologies to navigate.
-In particular it is not possible to associate a unique label with every control in the grid (checkpoint 1.3.1 & 4.1.2).
+It is not possible to associate a unique label with every control in the grid (checkpoint 1.3.1 & 4.1.2).

 Expanding grids causes such questions to be reformatted so that the checkboxes for each question are displayed in a single column, with a code label shown for each one and with each question one below the other.